 Apply lubricants to your brake pads

-One of the solutions to eliminate that squeaky sound is to apply lubricants to your brake pads.
+One solution to eliminate that squeaky sound is to apply lubricant to your brake pads.
 To do this, you will need to remove the brake pads from your brake caliper.
-You can then apply the CRC 05016 Disc Brake Quiet on all the contact points to effectively reduce the friction.
-These points include the areas of the caliper carrier and the backing plate of your brake pads.
+You can then apply CRC 05016 Disc Brake Quiet to all contact points to effectively reduce friction.
+These points include the caliper carrier and the backing plate of your brake pads.

-Applying this lubricant can prevent car brake squeaking noise, but while you do this, make sure that the brake pad and rotor’s surface should remain grease-free.
+Applying this lubricant can help prevent car brake squeaking, but while you do so, make sure the brake pad and rotor surfaces remain grease-free.

 Fix brake pad shims.

 Shims function by eliminating anything that can cause your brake pads not to move around smoothly; they are coated with rubber to prevent vibrations that can cause squeaking noise from your brake system.
-Consider using brake pad shims for resistance against squeaking noises.
+Consider using brake pad shims to reduce squeaking.
 Some vehicles already have brake pad shims installed out of the box, but you can also install these shims on the reverse side of your brake pads, which can help prevent the squeaking noise made by your brake system every time you step on the brakes.

 Replace your brake pads and rotor.

-After trying all the possible methods to stop that squeaking sound from your vehicle’s brakes, I guess it is time to replace your brake pads and rotor of yours.
+After trying every possible method to stop the squeaking sound from your vehicle’s brakes, I guess it is time to replace your brake pads and rotors.
 If your brake pads are completely worn out, you will notice a squealing noise because of the high friction between your brake pads and rotor.
 When your pads cannot make contact with your rotor, the best fix is to replace both components.

 Read Also: The Best Brake Line Material Reviews